-Which HPV Warts Cause Cancer and How Can You Tell?
+Which HPV Warts Cause Cancer ?

 In the United States, the most common sexually transmitted infection is Genital Human Papillomavirus (HPV).
 Since this disease is not reportable, the actual incidence is unknown but the estimated prevalence of genital HPV infection in the United States was 42.5% among adults age 18-69 between 2013-2014.

 Of the hundreds of different HPV types, there are over 40 known strains or subtypes that infect the genital tract.
 Most infections remain undetected without symptoms and are cleared by the immune system within a few years.
 However, persistent infection can manifest as genital warts or cancer.